BravesDevs/BravesDevs/README.md

 # 💫 About Me:
 Previously, a full-time Backend Software Engineer at Wotnot.io.
-Now actively pursuing skills in Distributed Backend Engineering, and relatively in ML.
+Now actively pursuing skills in Distributed Backend Engineering, DevOps, and relatively in ML.
 Experienced in JS, TS, and, Python, and frameworks like Flask, Express, NestJS, and NodeJS.
 A lifelong learner connecting with software engineers worldwide.
 Feel free to connect with me!

 ## 🌐 Socials: